github/docs/content/migrations/using-github-enterprise-importer/completing-your-migration-with-github-enterprise-importer/troubleshooting-your-migration-with-github-enterprise-importer.md

 If you receive a `Repository rule violations found` error, such as `GH013: Repository rule violations found for refs/heads/main`, data in the origin repository conflicts with rulesets (public beta) configured on the destination organization.
 For more information, see "[AUTOTITLE]({% ifversion repo-rules %}{% else %}/enterprise-cloud@latest{% endif %}/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)."

 You can temporarily disable your rulesets during your migration, or you can use bypass mode or the bypass list to exempt your migration from configured rules.
 For more information, see "[AUTOTITLE]({% ifversion repo-rules-enterprise %}{% else %}/enterprise-cloud@latest{% endif %}/organizations/managing-organization-settings/managing-rulesets-for-repositories-in-your-organization)."

+### `Git source migration failed` error

+If you receive a `Git source migration failed` error, such as `GH007: Your push would publish a private email address`, review the email settings of your account.
+Go to *Settings* > *Emails* and scroll to the checkbox "Block command line pushes that expose my email" and make sure it is unchecked.

 ## Troubleshooting successful migrations